Sony A850 versus Sony A77

 |Sony A900 (⇒ lft | rgt)||optical||YES||3.0||922||fixed||no||8000||5.0||no||YES|

 So what is the bottom line?
-Is there a clear favorite between the Sony A850 and the Sony A850?
+Which of the two cameras – the Sony A850 or the Sony A77 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better low-light sensitivity: Requires less light for good images (0.8 stops ISO advantage).